Otzi, the Iceman: His Appearance, Home, Background, DNA and Tools

 One image of Otzi

-The Iceman is the name given to the mummified body of a was found in near a glacier near the border of Italy and Austria.
+Otzi the Iceman is the name given to a 5,300-year-old mummified body of a man that was found in a glacier near the border of Italy and Austria.
 He is the best-preserved prehistoric man ever discovered with his own equipment and clothing.
-Most ancient human remains are found in burial chambers with carefully selected objected rather than what they use in everyday life.
-In Europe he is called Ötzi (rhymes with Tootsie) after the Ötzal Alps where he was found.
+Most ancient human remains are found in burial chambers with carefully selected objects rather than what they use in everyday life.
+A Viennese journalist coined Ötzi’s name which rhymes with Tootsie and is derived from the Ötzal Alps where he was found and the neighboring Ötzal Valley.
 [Source: Stephen Hall, National Geographic, July 2007; Bob Cullem Smithsonian, February 2003; David Roberts, National Geographic, June 1993 ]

-After Otzi was discovered the world became caught up in Iceman ania.
+Each year, thousands view Otzi's mummified remains, which are on display at the South Tyrol Museum of Archaeology in Bolzano, Italy.
+After Otzi was discovered the world became caught up in Iceman mania.
 He appeared on the cover of Time magazine and other major publications.
 T-shirts and jewelry were sold with his sunken eyed beaming out.
 Pop songs were written about him.
 A German astrologer announced she was writing a book about her seánces with the Iceman.
 Other women clamored to be the first to be impregnated with sperm from Ötzi's testicles.
 Mitochondrial DNA was extracted from Otzi’s bones.
 A company called Oxford Ancestors, for a fee, will compare your DNA with Otzi’s to see if you are related.

-The Iceman lived in 3300 B.C., according to radiocarbon dating, which places him in between Copper and Bronze Age, when metals were first regularly used for tools and weapons.
-He He had medium length wavy dark hair and wore a beard. Ötzi was likely like a farmer of a shepherd.
+20120207-Otzi MuseumNeue.jpg The Iceman lived in 3300 B.C., according to radiocarbon dating, which places him in between Copper and Bronze Age, when metals were first regularly used for tools and weapons. Ötzi was likely like a farmer of a shepherd.
 Some speculate he was a shaman based on presence of tattoos on his body.
+His weapons showed he was right-handed, and his clothes gave some rare insights into what prehistoric people actually wore.

-Otzi had brown eyes and a gap between his teeth.
-Estimates suggest that at the time of his sudden, violent death, he stood about 1.65 metres (5 ft 5 in) tall, and weighed about 50 kilos (110 lbs).
+It is likely that Ötzi was right-handed based on an analysis of wear traces on the chert tools.
+"His body is a bit more developed on the right side, so it makes perfect sense," Zink told Live Science.
 He likely spent most of his life farming and herding, and was probably suffering from a painful stomach ache at the time of his death in the Öztal Alps.
 After more than 25 years of intensive scientific research and extensive media coverage, he is arguably "Europe's Oldest Celebrity."
 [Source: Kristin Romey, National Geographic, August 18, 2016]

 After doing CT scans on the body and performing microscopic examinations of a piece of bone, scientists determined that Ötzi was between 40 to 50 years old.
 The scientists based their estimate on the presence of degenerative arthritis indicated in the bones and blood vessels.
 One scientist on team that did the investigation told National Geographic, "Bone and blood vessels within us constantly change throughout life.
 We were able to see those changes and use them to determine age.”